-Jennifer Tanner's, JMF's Monitoring and Evaluation Worker role involves going out to visit organisations that have received a grant from JMF to see how things are going and discuss JMF's monitoring requirements.
+Jennifer Zacharias's, JMF's Monitoring and Evaluation Worker role involves going out to visit organisations that have received a grant from JMF to see how things are going and discuss JMF's monitoring requirements.
 Jennifer shares information and advice, including useful websites and templates from around the sector, and helps organisations to monitor and evaluate what they do better and be more confident in talking about their activities and the impact that the activities have, because they have collected evidence to prove this.

 If you would like to contact Jennifer please call 0151 707 6077 or e-mail